 Allergan’s textured breast implants have been linked to a cancer called Anaplastic Large Cell Lymphoma (ALCL).
 In fact, the association is so well documented that it’s referred to as Breast Implant Associated Anaplastic Large Cell Lymphoma (BIA-ALCL).
 To be clear, this cancer is not associated with smooth breast implants, which dominate the market.

-Even though BIA-ALCL is triggered by the textured breast implants, it is not a breast cancer.
+While the textured breast implants trigger BIA-ALCL, BIA-ALCL is not a breast cancer.
 It’s a rare form of lymphoma, a cancer of the immune system.
-It is thought that over time, the implants cause an allergic-type reaction to the surrounding tissues spurring the growth of cancerous cells.
+Experts believe that the implants cause an allergic-type reaction to the surrounding tissues spurring the growth of cancerous cells.

 Here are some sobering statistics about Allergan’s connection to BIA-ALCL: